 Smartphones are more capable than ever.
 Thanks to the improvements and breakthroughs in modern days, Microsoft can offer a mobile version of Office.
 This suite is available for Android, iOS, and Windows Phone.

-Get free access to some of the most desired Office apps on your mobile phone.
+Get free access to some of your mobile phone's most desired Office apps.
 Although not as feature-packed as the desktop version, Office for mobile still offers a nearly identical visual interface and useful features to edit or view documents on the go.

 What is the difference between Microsoft Office and Microsoft 365?